midas-research/tec-ijcai/README.md

 #TEC: A Time Evolving Contextual Graph Model for Speaker State Analysis in Political Debates

-This codebase contains the python scripts for STHAN-SR, the model for the IJCAI 2021 paper "TEC: A Time Evolving Contextual Graph Model for Speaker State Analysis in Political Debates".
+This codebase contains the python scripts for TEC, the model for the IJCAI 2021 paper "TEC: A Time Evolving Contextual Graph Model for Speaker State Analysis in Political Debates".

 ## Environment & Installation Steps
 Python 3.6, Pytorch, Pytorch-Geometric and networkx.